fabzo/gcloud-directory-service/README.md

       -l, --storage-location string   Storage location for the directory for faster restores (optional) -s, --subject string            The gsuite user to impersonate -i, --sync-interval int         Sync interval in minutes.
 Defaults to 30. (default 30)

+API endpoints:

+    /
+    /api
+        Link list with endpoints

+    /api/status
+        Information about the sync status and directory content

+    /api/directory
+        The entire directory with group to member mappings

+    /api/groups
+        Mapping of group email addresses to group IDs

+    /api/members
+        Mapping of member IDs to group IDs they are part of

+    /health
+        Always returns 200 OK